haqatak/mmgp/README.md

 The module includes several tools to package a light version of your favorite video / image generator:
 - *extract_models(string prefix,  obj to explore)*\
 This tool will try to detect for you models that are embedded in a pipeline or in some custom class.
-It will save you time by building a pipe dictionary required par *offload.all* or "offload.profile*.
+It will save you time by building a pipe dictionary required by *offload.all* or "offload.profile*.
 The prefix correponds to the text that will appear before the name of each model in the dictionary.

 - *load_loras_into_model(model, lora_path, lora_multi)*\
 Load in a model a list of Lora described by a list of path *lora_path* and a list of *weights coefficients*.